varan2030/HealthCareApp/README.md

 ### Overview

-This application display Articles, Blog, Glossary, States and Topic from https://www.healthcare.gov/api/
+This application displays Articles, Blog, Glossary, States and Topic from https://www.healthcare.gov/api/

 ### Instructions

-1. The application created on REACT.
+1. The application was created on REACT.

 2. The content displays Title, Content and URL.

-3. The application contains JEST and Enzyme tests.
+3. The application runs JEST and Enzyme tests.

 * Link to [Heroku](https://healthcare-app-api.herokuapp.com/).